 I believe it is important to immerse ourselves in experiences and culture when we travel.
-And I witnessed some travelers observing the sacred rituals with respect.
+And I saw some travelers observing the sacred rituals with respect.

 Escaping the crowds, we followed a wave of quietude to another yard of the temple and found a path less traveled.
 It was there that we could pause in veneration and feel the sacred spirituality that envelopes the grounds.
-The crystal clarity of the spring water was so pure that it is completely transparent, and the temple is surrounded by Bali’s natural beauty.
+The crystal clarity of the spring water is so pure that it is completely transparent, and the temple is surrounded by Bali’s luscious vegetation.

 After returning to Kupu Kupu, I felt weary.
 Eric wanted to go out on a scooter, explore, and have dinner somewhere local.
 I wanted that too… But deep down I just wanted to take it easy, rest, and connect with him before the remainder of my energy faded.
 And it was fading fast.

 I wanted to be fun.
-I don’t want my exhaustion to ruin his experience, but I knew I would be happier and healthier for the rest of our trip if I stayed in and allowed my body to recharge.
+I didn’t want my exhaustion to ruin his experience, but I knew I would be happier and healthier for the rest of our trip if I allowed my body to recharge.
 We were in desperate need of showers after being out in the humid climate all day, and I knew we wouldn’t make love if we left, went to dinner, then came back to a shower.
-It would be so late, and I’m already drifting.
+It would be so late, and I was already drifting.

 Luckily I was honest with him, told him I was tired, and we stayed.
 Eric ate bread and a papaya.
 I snacked on nuts and peanut butter pretzels that Mum sent me from America.
 I was ready for my nightly routines to be finished..
 I could have showered alone, brushed my teeth, then crawled into bed.
 But I didn’t want to miss this opportunity.
 It’s not every day that we are in a romantic oasis in Ubud, Bali with access to an outdoor shower.